 They are little like Georgia (a team we are oh so familiar with) technically proficient, lots of possession but just lack that winning edge in tight games, where their more experienced European neighbours luck usually falls their way and narrowly winning by the odd goal.
 There must be so many games where the Armenian coaches leave the pitch thinking but for these minor we could have the three points.

 For the 2020 Nations League C qualifying group Armenia surprised North Macedonia, Estonia and Georgia and were promoted into Group B. They are definitely the weakest side on paper with Ireland running them close.
 Ireland manager Stephen Kenny, had a very rocky start in WC qualification in comparison after our first three WC qualifying games we had zero points but we did the opposite to Armenia and finished strongly.
+Following Ireland can be very disappointing no wonder so many Irish fans like to gamble.

 Manager: Joaquín Caparrós, the Spaniard took over in March 2020.
 He is a very experienced coach having managed several teams in La Liga like Sevilla, whom he won promotion with and helped establish as one of the top 6 teams in Spain.
 He has a good record as Armenian coach having played 18 won 7 drawn 5 and lost 6.